amoe/lotdd/lotdd_notes.md

 The example here is a great example of what I mean when Sandi Metz talks about the trade-off between concrete & easy-to-change.

+The concrete curl class segfaults with an error if it's not declared as static.
+In this call:

+    curl_easy_setopt(
+        curl, CURLOPT_WRITEFUNCTION, &PlaceDescriptionService::writeCallback
+    );

+`PlaceDescriptionService::writeCallback` MUST be static, otherwise Curl ends up calling it in the wrong way!
+Basically gets miscompiled.  `this` gets passed as an implicit first argument by the compiler, throwing the argument stack out by 1.